ripsawridge/site/site/contents/_cma/2017/shorts.md

 layout: post
 ---

+### Wallberg
+Jaro, Marcel, Camillo and I skied up Wallberg after work.
+It was very cold, and we had lots of snow.
+Fun!
+Jaro wanted to skin right up the steepest part of the slope, and we did this (though I lost patience and made a boot track).
+Above this initial steep section, the skinning up was perfect.
+On top there was a strong wind.
+There was a beautiful light in the distance, where a cloud spilled over a ridge with a lighted hut on it.

+We really enjoyed the ski down.
+We saw many parties coming up.
+W00t!

 ### Brauneck
 _January 7, 2017_
 I was back two days later; high avalanche danger kept me out of the higher